Learner drivers allowed on motorways

-The changes will give learners the option of having lessons on the motorway, should their instructor deem them competent enough to do so.
+The changes give learners the option of having lessons on the motorway, should their instructor deem them competent enough to do so.

 Learners need to be accompanied by an approved driving instructor, and drive a car that's fitted with dual controls.
 At the time of writing, there are no plans to incorporate motorway driving into the new driving test.

 Motorway lessons develop "a practical understanding"

-Transport secretary Chris Grayling said about the new plans:
+Transport secretary Chris Grayling said about the change:

 “Younger drivers are up to seven times more likely to be killed or seriously injured compared with drivers over 25, and lack of experience is an important factor.